UmbrellaCrow612/fluf/README.md

    - The app should open successfully.

+For now you can only build for x64 and the current OS your on as `homebridge node pty` downloads specific binarys based on machine and can't be configured so if you want to build for a specific platform you need to run the above script on said machine - for now github actions do that so in future after build publish the artifact for distribution

 # External libs maintained by me

 Libarys that i wrote to use in flufy and are generic